isomerpages/sportsg-safesport/_training-and-education/Awareness Module.md

 | Understanding Safe Sport as a Parent                                         | Free |

 ![](/images/sportsg-ed/sportsged2.png)

-Upon completion of the modules, learners will receive a certificate of achievement.

 Do check out the brochure below for more information.